ewaldmire/ascender/docs/docsite/rst/administration/oauth2_token_auth.rst

 Application Functions
 -----------------------

 This page lists OAuth 2 utility endpoints used for authorization, token refresh, and revoke.
 The ``/api/o/`` endpoints are not meant to be used in browsers and do not support HTTP GET.
 The endpoints prescribed here strictly follow RFC specifications for OAuth 2, so use that for detailed reference.
-The following is an example of the typical usage of these endpoints in climber, in particular, when creating an application using various grant types:
+The following is an example of the typical usage of these endpoints in ascender, in particular, when creating an application using various grant types:

    - Authorization Code
    - Password

 .. note::

-    You can perform any of the application functions described here using climber user interface.
+    You can perform any of the application functions described here using ascender user interface.
 Refer to the :ref:`ug_applications_auth` section of the |atu| for more detail.